RonanDrouglazet/RemoteConsole/README.md

 ## Bootstrap

-If you want to use the remote console with ebuzzing/EbzFormat or ebuzzing/EbzPlatform, skip this step and go to the step `run`.
+If you want to use the remote console with ebuzzing/EbzFormat or ebuzzing/EbzPlatform, skip this step and go to the step `Run`.
 This step is just for external use of remote console.

 1) Script + Url param